svn2github/scantooldotnet/trunk/scantool/readme.txt

 =========== Version History ==========
 ======================================

+   v1.11  -  Fixed a bug in Display Codes dialog, where the program would crash under some conditions
-   v1.10  -  Added baud rate switching
+             Refined "COM Port Could not be Open" error handling v1.10  -  Added baud rate switching
              Made compatible with ELM327
              Added protocol detection to reset interface dialog